mmertsock/mmertsock.github.io/_posts/2021-05-25-snowy-lewey.md

 The main climb to Snowy’s summit was pretty much the steep eroded workout I expected and enjoy, but the snow and ice I feared based on reports from the high peaks region never materialized, except for a few tiny patches tucked in a corner on the steepest part of the climb (Strat didn’t even notice it on the climb, and couldn’t believe it when he spotted it on the way down).
 I gave it a little poke and moved on.

 Cool summit and a cute little fire tower with incredible views.
-Thought it was interesting that there was basically no clearing around the tower.
+Thought it was interesting that the observer cabin was a bit distant and downhill from the tower, with basically no clearing around the tower itself: it was awash in trees right up to the foundation.
+Trees which thoughtfully caught Strat’s hat after it blew off of his head up in the windy tower cab.

 Hopped back down and finished the hike at dusk, making a game of getting back to the trailhead before headlamps were required (which is getting harder every year as our night vision weakens).
 Reminisced in the near-dark about various weird wildlife sounds and smelling bears during previous bushwhacking adventures.